-- 30. The Council's Treasury Management Strategy Statement for 2015/16 in Appendix A, which includes the Annual Investment Strategy 2015/16, was approved by the Council on 2 March 2015.
-It sets out the Council's investment priorities as being: - Security of capital; - Liquidity; and - Yield - 31.
+- 23. The Council's Treasury Management Strategy Statement for 2015/16, which includes the Annual Investment Strategy 2015/16, was approved by the Council on 2 March 2015.
+It sets out the Council's investment priorities as being: - Security of capital; - Liquidity; and - Yield - 24.
 The Council will also aim to achieve the optimum return (yield) on investments commensurate with proper levels of security and liquidity.
-In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs but also to seek out value available in higher rates in periods up to 2 years with highly credit rated financial institutions. - 32.
+In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs but also to seek out value available in higher rates in periods up to 2 years with highly credit rated financial institutions. - 25.
 The compliance with the various elements of the strategy are set out in the following table:-

-Compliance on Individual Elements Yes/No Notes Borrowing only up to "supported" level Yes No borrowing this quarter.
+Compliance on Individual Elements Yes/No Notes Borrowing only up to "supported" level Yes No borrowing during the first half of the year.
 All investments with approved institutions Yes Treasury management advisors provide updated list of approved institutions weekly.
 All individual investments within prescribed financial limits Yes There are currently 6 institutions where the total investment is at the maximum level.
-They are Lloyds, Barclays and HSBC, (£6m limit), Skipton BS, West Brom BS and Principality BS (£2m limit).
+They are Lloyds, Barclays and HSBC, (£6m limit), Skipton BS, West Bromwich BS and Principality BS (£2m limit).